-I. IN THOSE CASES WHERE THE EMPLOYEE'S CURRENT SALARY EXCEEDS THE MAXIMUM AMOUNT OF THE SALARY RANGE FOR THE NEW POSITION, THE EMPLOYEE WILL CONTINUE TO BE COMPENSATED AT THE SALARY HE OR SHE WAS RECEIVING PRIOR TO THE REALLOCATION DOWNWARD, UNTIL SUCH TIME AS THE EMPLOYEE VACATES THE POSITION OR THEIR SALARY FALLS WITHIN THE NEW SALARY RANGE:
+I. IN THOSE CASES WHERE THE EMPLOYEE'S CURRENT SALARY EXCEEDS THE MAXIMUM AMOUNT OF THE SALARY RANGE FOR THE NEW POSITION, THE EMPLOYEE WILL CONTINUE TO BE COMPENSATED AT THE SALARY HE OR SHE WAS RECEIVING PRIOR TO THE REALLOCATION DOWNWARD, UNTIL SUCH TIME AS THE EMPLOYEE VACATES THE POSITION OR THEIR SALARY FALLS WITHIN THE NEW SALARY RANGE.

+This tentative agreement will only become final if it is first determined to be financially feasible by OFM and subsequently funded by the Legislature in the 2025-2027 budget.
-H. ALL OTHER EMPLOYEES WILL HAVE THEIR SALARY IN EFFECT AS OF JUNE 30, 2019, INCREASED BY 2.5% (TWO AND ONE-HALF PERCENT).
-EFFECTIVE JULY 1, 2019, THESE EMPLOYEES WILL TRANSITION TO THE ASSIGNED RANGE AND STEP ON THE IT SALARY SCHEDULE FOR THEIR FAMILY AND LEVEL THAT IS NEAREST TO, BUT NO LESS THAN, THEIR ADJUSTED SALARY, EXCEPT THAT NO EMPLOYEE WILL BE PLACED HIGHER THAN STEP M ON THE NEW SALARY SCHEDULE.

-III.
-THE NEW IT PROFESSIONAL STRUCTURE SALARY SCHEDULE WILL THEN BE ADJUSTED TO REFLECT ANY NEGOTIATED GENERAL WAGE INCREASE EFFECTIVE JULY 1, 2019.

-C. EMPLOYEES IN THE IT PROFESSIONAL STRUCTURE WILL RECEIVE PERIODIC INCREASES IN ACCORDANCE WITH SECTIONS 42.8 OF THE GG CBA AND 43.6 OF THE HE/CCC CBA.

-D. QUESTION #16 OF THE STEP M Q&A APPLIES TO POSITIONS TRANSITIONED DUE TO THE IMPLEMENTATION OF THE IT PROFESSIONAL STRUCTURE.

-16. IF A CLASSIFICATION IS MOVED TO A NEW PAY RANGE AS A RESULT OF COLLECTIVE BARGAINING WILL TIME SPENT AT STEP L OF THE PREVIOUS RANGE COUNT TOWARDS THE SIX-YEAR REQUIREMENT TO MOVE TO STEP M OF THE NEW RANGE?
+- H. ALL OTHER EMPLOYEES WILL HAVE THEIR SALARY IN EFFECT AS OF JUNE 30, 2019, INCREASED BY 2.5% (TWO AND ONE-HALF PERCENT).
+EFFECTIVE JULY 1, 2019, THESE EMPLOYEES WILL TRANSITION TO THE ASSIGNED RANGE AND STEP ON THE IT SALARY SCHEDULE FOR THEIR FAMILY AND LEVEL THAT IS NEAREST TO, BUT NO LESS THAN, THEIR ADJUSTED SALARY, EXCEPT THAT NO EMPLOYEE WILL BE PLACED HIGHER THAN STEP M ON THE NEW SALARY SCHEDULE. - HI.
+THE NEW IT PROFESSIONAL STRUCTURE SALARY SCHEDULE WILL THEN BE ADJUSTED TO REFLECT ANY NEGOTIATED GENERAL WAGE INCREASE EFFECTIVE JULY 1, 2019. - C. EMPLOYEES IN THE IT PROFESSIONAL STRUCTURE WILL RECEIVE PERIODIC INCREASES IN ACCORDANCE WITH SECTIONS 42.8 OF THE GG CBA AND 43.6 OF THE HE/CCC CBA. - D. QUESTION #16 OF THE STEP M Q&A APPLIES TO POSITIONS TRANSITIONED DUE TO THE IMPLEMENTATION OF THE IT PROFESSIONAL STRUCTURE. - 16.
+If a classification is moved to a new pay range as a result of collective bargaining will time spent at Step L of the previous range count towards the six-year requirement to move to step M of the new range? - YES.
+IF A CLASSIFICATION IS MOVED TO A NEW PAY RANGE AS A RESULT OF COLLECTIVE BARGAINING, TIME SPENT AT STEP L OF THE PREVIOUS RANGE WILL COUNT TOWARDS THE SIX-YEAR REQUIREMENT TO MOVE TO STEP M OF THE NEW RANGE. - E. Positions at the Entry, Journey, and Senior/Specialist Level in the IT Professional Structure that are designated as a supervisor will receive a five percent (5%) supervisory pay differential in addition to the base salary. - F. This agreement does not preclude either party from negotiating additional increases during the negotiation of the 2019-2021 GG and HE/CCC master agreements and is not precedent setting.
+Subject to legislative approval, this agreement will take effect July 1, 2019.

-Yes.
-IF a classification is moved to a new pay range as a result of collective bargaining, time spent at step L of the previous range will count towards the six-year requirement to move to step M of the new range.

-E. POSITIONS AT THE ENTRY, JOURNEY, AND SENIOR/SPECIALIST LEVEL IN THE IT PROFESSIONAL STRUCTURE THAT ARE DESIGNATED AS A SUPERVISOR WILL RECEIVE A FIVE PERCENT (5%) SUPERVISORY PAY DIFFERENTIAL IN ADDITION TO THE BASE SALARY.

-F. THIS AGREEMENT DOES NOT PRECLUDE EITHER PARTY FROM NEGOTIATING ADDITIONAL INCREASES DURING THE NEGOTIATION OF THE 2019-2021 GG AND HE/CCC MASTER AGREEMENTS AND IS NOT PRECEDENT SETTING.
-SUBJECT TO LEGISLATIVE APPROVAL, THIS AGREEMENT WILL TAKE EFFECT JULY 1, 2019.